 These services also appear tailored to a specific clientele – namely, users of their selling platform.
 Other web users can sign on if they wish.
 But the range of services available may not be optimized for you.

-If you want to use cloud services, Hostpapa may be a better option.
+If you want to use cloud services, it may be better to check out our Hostpapa review as it will likely be a better option.
 In addition to greater affordability, they have all the basic features covered.
 If you’re an individual or small business looking to base your site in the cloud, Hostpapa may be the service for you.